xkeshav/color-collector/README.md

 - [x] when there are multiple color on same line such as liner-background()
 - [x] insert :root after _@import_ statements
 - [ ] add feature to change variable naming convention
+- [ ] media query selector name need to append media in variable name

 ## Release Notes

-- Unit Test Done
+- This is first version and my first extension so if you find it useful then support it.

-### foot note
+### Known issues

-- if you have todo-tree extension enabled then this extension will likely to fail, reason unknown so far, [issue raised here](https://github.com/Gruntfuggly/todo-tree/issues/732)
+- if you have [todo-tree extension](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree) enabled in your vs code then my extension will likely to fail, reason unknown so far, [issue raised here for the same](https://github.com/Gruntfuggly/todo-tree/issues/732)

-[collect]: images/collector-demo.gif
+- if you found any defect, kindly raise new defect [here](https://github.com/xkeshav/color-collector/issues/new)